MirageNet/Mirage/doc/Articles/Guides/Sync/SyncVars.md

 > [!NOTE]
 > The state of SyncVars is applied to game objects on clients before [NetIdentity.OnStartClient](xref:Mirage.NetworkIdentity.OnStartClient) event is invoked, so the state of the object is always up-to-date in subscribed callbacks.
+> These SyncVars are called within Late Update, as they can be also time regulated.
+They are to be used as non critical value states

 SyncVars can use any [type supported by Mirage](../DataTypes.md).
 You can have up to 64 SyncVars on a single NetworkBehaviour script, including [SyncLists](SyncLists.md) and other sync types.